|

 Senecio pyramidatus de Candole 1838

-Sub-shrubs with upright, sparsely branched stems carrying long rounded fleshy dark green leaves pointing upwards and arranged more or less randomly along the stem.
-Stems and leaves carry a fine greyish coating which is easily marked.
+Sub-shrubs with upright, sparsely branched stems carrying long rounded fleshy dark green succulent leaves pointing upwards and arranged more or less randomly along the stem.
+Stems and leaves ca4ry a fine greyish coating which is easily marked.
 The branching inflorescence carries many bright yellow disc flowers.

 Native to the Eastern Cape of South Africa.